-H&R Block states on its website that its tax professionals have access to its Tax Institute, which is “staffed primarily by CPAs, enrolled agents, tax attorneys and former IRS agents.”
+H&R Block states that its tax professionals have access to its Tax Institute, which is “staffed primarily by certified public accountants (CPAs), enrolled agents, tax attorneys, and former IRS agents.”
 This is a good thing—there’s lots of experience there.

 An Independent Accountant

 The specific benefits and drawbacks of filing with an independent accountant will depend on what kind of accountant you choose.

 One major distinction is whether or not your independent accountant is a CPA.
 A CPA will likely complete 150 hours of coursework at an accredited institution before passing the Uniform CPA exam.
 That exam earns them a CPA certificate, but they must meet other educational and experiential requirements before they officially become a licensed CPA.

 A "regular" accountant has typically completed fewer hours of coursework and has not has taken the extra steps required to become a CPA.
 These are the types of tax preparers you would likely encounter if you were to schedule an appointment at H&R Block.
 However, there could be differences when it comes to an independent accountant's prices or level of personalization.